singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 At the time of writing the jekyll used for the template was 2.5.3, but we're having no issues with the newer version of Jekyll so far, so we're going ahead.

 #### 6. Bundle Install.
-The following command will install the jekyll gem specified in the gemfile, along with github-pages, since we just specified this in the gem file:
+The following command will install the jekyll gem specified in the gemfile, along with github-pages:
 ```
 $ bundle install
 ```
 Once you've used the command above, to install the listed gems, a gemfile.lock file will be created in your directory.
-This makes sure that netlify uses the same version of Jekyll (and whatever else you specified in the gemfile) that you used to build your site.
+This makes sure that netlify uses the same version of Jekyll and plugins that you used to build your site.

-#### 7. Start Netlify CMS Server
+#### 7. Create Netlify CMS Users

-From your newly cloned repo working in local directory run the following command, for each user you wish to add (you will be asked for an email, a name and a password):
+From the terminal window, from your local repo directory, we need to run the following command for each user you wish to add (you will be asked for an email, a name and a password):
 ```
 $ netlify-git-api users add
 ```
+You need to create at least one user, to properly test the system.

+#### 8. Start Netlify CMS Server
-Next we need to start Netlify CMS with the following command:
+Next we need to start the Netlify CMS server locally with the following command:
 ```
 $ netlify-git-api serve
 ```